 Although Star Trek fans were first introduced to the holodeck in the pilot episode Encounter at Farpoint, it wasn’t until this episode, the 13th one of the first season, that we really get to see what the fascination was all about.

 Taking into account that this was written in 1987 – long before the invasion of virtual reality into the video arcades – it is quite an amazing concept.
-The holodeck is a room in which the computer projects images and create objects to simulate a certain setting.
-With the strides we are making now with virtual-reality, I find it hard to believe the holodeck would be the novelty it is in the 24th Century.
+The holodeck is a room in which the computer projects images and creates objects to simulate a certain setting.
+With the strides we are making now with virtual reality, I find it hard to believe the holodeck would be the novelty it is in the 24th Century.

 While they are enjoying themselves in the holodeck, the Jarada probe the ship.
 The probe causes the holodeck to malfunction, removing all of the safety protocols.
 The crew also cannot exit the program.